gaurav0970/3D-Printer-Material-Prediction-Using-Machine-Learning/README.md

    python app.py
    ```
 4. **Access the app:**
-   Open your browser and go to `http://localhost:5000`
+   Open your browser and go to link mentioned as local host.

 ## Requirements
 - Python 3.x